-In the first stanza of this piece the speaker begins by describing his shadow has a companion.
+In the first stanza of ‘My Shadow’, the speaker begins by describing his shadow as a companion.
 It is something that accompanies him everywhere he goes.
 Although the young narrator does not know what his shadow is, he does recognize it as a boy.
 This means that any adjectives used to describe the shadow likely apply, at least to some extent, to the boy.

 The funniest thing about him is the way he likes to grow—

 Not at all like proper children, which is always very slow;